 Backed by a successful record of sex crime defense representation, we bring our skill and expertise to every aspect of your case, from investigation through court proceedings.
 Call today or submit our online case review form for a confidential, no-risk evaluation of your case.

 There are dozens of sex crimes with which a person can be charged under Oklahoma criminal law.
 However, when most people think of sex crimes the first offense that comes to mind is rape.
-While rape may be one of the most well-known sex offenses, it is also one of the most widely misunderstood.
+While it may be one of the most well-known sex offenses, it is also one of the most widely misunderstood.

 The criminal code of the Oklahoma statutes define rape in 21 O.S. § 1111.
-According to the state law, rape is an act of sexual intercourse, including vaginal or anal penetration, occurring under a specific set of circumstances including force or threat of violence; deception; incapacitation by drugs, alcohol, or other anesthetizing agent; or where a victim is unable through age, mental illness, custodial status, or student status to provide legal consent to sex.
+According to the state law, it is an act of sexual intercourse, including vaginal or anal penetration, occurring under a specific set of circumstances including force or threat of violence; deception; incapacitation by drugs, alcohol, or other anesthetizing agent; or where a victim is unable through age, mental illness, custodial status, or student status to provide legal consent to sex.

-State district attorneys prosecute several types of rape:
+State district attorneys prosecute several types: